Rabi-Anando-Sarkar/Rabi-Anando-Sarkar/README.md

 - 👋 Hi, I’m @Rabi-Anando-Sarkar
 - 👀 I’m interested in Web devolopment
-- 🌱 I’m currently learning jajascript
+- 🌱 I’m currently learning javascript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...